 Overview

 Enron is developing a gas-fired 147 MW simple cycle generation project at Puerto Suárez near the border between Bolivia and Brazil and within the Zoframaq Industrial Free Trade Zone.
 The Brazilian city of Corumbá is the nearest Brazilian city, and is located within 20 km of the proposed site.
-The plant is expected to begin commercial operations by the end of 2001.
+The plant is expected to begin commercial operations by the middle of 2001.

 Physical Assets